Guymer/PyGuymer3/pyguymer3/geo/README.md

 ## Multiple Earths

-To take account of the looping nature of the longitude/latitude Geodesic coordinate system of planet Earth, `buffer_CoordinateSequence()` has multiple copies of Earth which are then collapsed down on to one Earth: Earth-D.
+To take account of the looping nature of the longitude/latitude Geodesic coordinate system of planet Earth, `buffer_CoordinateSequence()` has multiple copies of Earth which are then collapsed down on to one Earth: "Earth-D".

 ![multiple Earths](earths.png)